themesberg/volt-bootstrap-5-dashboard/README.md

 This will generate a folder `dist` which will have minified CSS, Html and Javascript.

 ## Documentation
-The documentation for Pixel Bootstrap UI Kit is hosted on our [website](https://themesberg.com/docs/volt-bootstrap-5-dashboard/getting-started/quick-start/).
+The documentation for Volt is hosted on our [website](https://themesberg.com/docs/volt-bootstrap-5-dashboard/getting-started/quick-start/).

 ## File Structure
 Within the download you'll find the following directories and files:

 ```
-Pixel Bootstrap UI Kit
+Volt Bootstrap 5 Admin Dashboard
-├── LICENSE
+.
 ├── README.md
 ├── gulpfile.js
 ├── package-lock.json